cmsc240-f23/cmsc240-f23.github.io/labs/lab3.md

 ## Exercise 2

 Open `ProgramTwo.cpp` in an editor and inspect the source code.
-Note that the method named `changeValue` uses a pointer-type parameter, declares and assigns one local variable, and executes two other assignments on the parameter.
+Note that the function named `changeValue` uses a pointer-type parameter, declares and assigns one local variable, and executes two other assignments on the parameter.

 **Compile and run the program.**